Fluorescein: Synthesis

 Approximately 250 tons were produced in the year 2000.
 The method involves the fusion of phthalic anhydride and resorcinol, similar to the route described by Adolf von Baeyer in 1871.
 In some cases, acids such as zinc chloride and methanesulfonic acid are employed to accelerate the Friedel-Crafts reaction.

-The mechanism of the reaction when undertaken with a strong acid (for ex.
-H2SO4) while heating is as follows.
+The mechanism of the reaction when undertaken with a strong acid such as sulfuric acid is proposed to begin with attack of protonated phthalic anhydride on the resorcinol.

 Research

 Fluorescein is a fluorophore commonly used in microscopy, in a type of dye laser as the gain medium, in forensics and serology to detect latent blood stains, and in dye tracing.
-Fluorescein has an absorption maximum at 494 nm and emission maximum of 512 nm (in water).
-The major derivatives are fluorescein isothiocyanate (FITC) and, in oligonucleotide synthesis, 6-FAM phosphoramidite.
+In water, fluorescein has an absorption maximum at 494 nm and emission maximum of 512 nm.
+Amongst its major uses in the sciences, it is used as a methylated spirit dye in Australia and New Zealand.

 Biosciences

-In cellular biology, the isothiocyanate derivative of fluorescein is often used to label and track cells in fluorescence microscopy applications (for example, flow cytometry).
-Additional biologically active molecules (such as antibodies) may also be attached to fluorescein, allowing biologists to target the fluorophore to specific proteins or structures within cells.
+In cellular biology, the isothiocyanate derivative of fluorescein is often used to label and track cells in fluorescence microscopy applications, such as flow cytometry.
+Additional biologically active molecules, such as antibodies, may also be attached to fluorescein, allowing biologists to target the fluorophore to specific proteins or structures within cells.
 This application is common in yeast display.

 Fluorescein can also be conjugated to nucleoside triphosphates and incorporated into a probe enzymatically for in situ hybridisation.
 The use of fluorescein amidite, shown below right, allows one to synthesize labeled oligonucleotides for the same purpose.
-Yet another technique termed molecular beacons makes use of synthetic fluorescein-labeled oligonucleotides.
+Another technique, termed molecular beacons, makes use of synthetic fluorescein-labeled oligonucleotides.
 Fluorescein-labelled probes can be imaged using FISH, or targeted by antibodies using immunohistochemistry.
 The latter is a common alternative to digoxigenin, and the two are used together for labelling two genes in one sample.